b-spatz/Whiteboard/aopa.md

 ### Fed Up

 These are just a few examples of AOPA losing their way.
 So I removed my auto-renew and let my membership expire 7/31/2023.
-Within a month, AOPA started sending me emails daily aasking me to rejoin.
+Within a month, AOPA started sending me emails daily asking me to rejoin.
 Every day, for years.
-In fact, while writing this AOPA has sent an email "Rejoin AOPA -- Get Expert Support."
+In fact, while writing this, they sent an email "Rejoin AOPA -- Get Expert Support."
 Every day they spam me to send them money with all kinds of pitches to re-join, including "Your voice matters" and other platitudes.

 I left AOPA precisely *because* they ignored my "voice" on several specific issues -- even after engaging in-person at Sun n Fun, OSH, Triple Tree,